 “Do you feel as depressed as I do about being single on Valentine’s Day?”

-A friend of mine messaged me this question the other day, and it got me thinking, “Am I depressed at all about being single this Valentine’s Day?”
+Oh, yeah, also, it got me thinking, “Am I depressed at all about being single this Valentine’s Day?”

 And it got me answering myself rather quickly, “No. No, I am not depressed at all about being single this Valentine’s Day.”

 That’s not to say that I’m a cold, heartless bastard with no sense of romance or desire for romantic love or a significant other in my life.

 But it is to say that, this year, that’s not a part of my existence, so, who cares?

 Part of this, of course, is because unbeknownst to me, apparently I’ve been leading a shadow life in which I’m engaged and/or married to someone named Brittney Burns

 .
 I don’t exactly know who Brittney is, maybe I’ve been sleep walking and sleep getting engaged again.
 But whatever my excuse for forgetting our relationship (alcoholism?), I do hope we’ve gotten that sweet ass non-stick baking pan in our registry.
 Because as a blackout alcoholic who gets engaged to strangers who live several states away, I get very hungry after my nineteenth Budweiser.